ZegarkOOO/ALQUERQUE/README.md

 Opponent can kill yours pawns jumping over on the free space.

 Game has 2 modes: multi (2 players) and single (1 player + bot)
-Bot make moves based his logical structur.
+Bot automatically make moves based his logical algorithm (self-written).

 We can see our scores in the Ranking.
 Algorithm saves only 10 best scores.